magik3r/MultiLogin-LoL/README.md

 # MultiLogin for LoL
-An AutoHotKey script for quickly logging with multiple accounts
+A light AutoHotKey script for quickly logging with multiple accounts

 **Function:**
 You choose an account from the list in the gui -> click login and let the script do the rest